Songfacts®: You can leave comments about the song at the bottom of the page.

 - two and a quarter cups of vegetable stock or water

 With the exception of John Lennon, each Beatle has been on at least one episode of The Simpsons.
-George was on for "The B- Sharps" and Ringo for the "The Letter." (thanks, kevin - quebec, Canada)
+George Harrison was on the episode "The B- Sharps" and Ringo was on the "The Letter." (thanks, Dieter - Turnhout, Belgium)